dxsooo/VideoDownload/README.md

     dxsooo/video-download:0.2.0 celery_worker.py
 ```

-And then you can send job by one of the following methods:
+And then you can send task by one of the following methods:

 ### 1.use RabbitMQ admin page

-Supposing RabbitMQ is used as broker, you can send job on its admin page after login:
+Supposing RabbitMQ is used as broker, you can send task on its admin page after login:

-### 2.use
+### 2.use REST API from celery flower

 For all brokers, it is a general method